 After Stockton the ladies made a final visit to Newcastle on 29th April 1896, this time playing at Jesmond.
 The novelty had worn off by now, and a much smaller crowd of only 300-400 witnessed the game.
 Organisational problems arose once more; the gates remained closed until ten minutes after the time set for kick-off, and the match was contended between teams of nine and ten players respectively.
 Attempts were made to persuade local girls to make up the numbers but these efforts proved unsuccessful.
 The Sporting Man, so supportive of the ladies on their first visit, did not think it worthwhile reporting the score, and carried a very brusque report of the event, which closed with a contemptuous, "However, we do not suppose anyone would be any the wiser or the happier if we were to attempt to deal with the proceedings in details."

-Ladies' football continued in Scotland; the West Lothian Courier of 16th May reported on a match between Mrs Graham's XI and London and District at Boghead Park, Bathgate, on the previous Saturday.
-The report stated; "The largest crowd that has ever been seen on Boghead for some years turned out to witness the match.
+Mrs Graham's club continued its journey north, heading into Scotland.
+A match was advertised to take place at Leith on 8th May, and on 9th May they played at Boghead Park, Bathgate.
+The West Lothian Courier of 16th May reported; "The largest crowd that has ever been seen on Boghead for some years turned out to witness the match.
 Play was not of a very scientific order, but the crowd around the ropes seemed to thoroughly enjoy the antics of the new woman.
 The game resulted in a win for the Whites by two goals to one."

-It seems likely that the team which appeared in Dublin was not the one which had played at Bathgate, because a game was reported between a team of lady footballers and a Select XI (presumably men) from the District Clubs in Irvine, Ayrshire on or around 19th May.
+While Miss Hudson's club were being warmly welcomed in Ireland, Mrs Graham was experiencing a reception of an entirely different kind in her native land; a game against and a Select XI (presumably men) from the District Clubs in Irvine, Ayrshire took place on or around 19th May.
 The affair was a disaster; Reynolds Newspaper carried the following short account on 31st May:-

 "We have got the lady footballers in the North, but though they seem to be well content with us, we are not impressed by them.
 When they appeared at Irvine there was quite a little riot.
 One of the ladies got a black eye from some ruffian, the crowd of savages broke in, and the players would not go on.
 They were badly hustled, and had a regular struggle in order to get back to the clubhouse, Such is civilization in Scotland up to date under the auspices of Presbyterianism.